 - Pour the dressing over the veggies and mix until very well combined.

 What To Serve with Coleslaw?

-Fried chicken, mashed potatoes, and biscuits, of course!
+Fried chicken, like Copycat Popeyes Fried Chicken Recipe mashed potatoes, and biscuits, (make your own Easy Baking Powder Biscuit of course!)
 But you can serve it as a salad with any meal.
 Hot dogs and coleslaw are a great match as well.
-Roasted chicken, pulled pork sandwiches, and meatloaf is all great with coleslaw.
+Roasted chicken, pulled pork sandwiches, and meatloaf, 4-Ingredient Meatloaf Recipe, are all great with coleslaw.

 If you want to make the coleslaw ahead of time, have the veggies chopped and the dressing made, but mix them just prior to serving.
 The leftovers can be either kept refrigerated or frozen.
 You can refrigerate them for up to 4 days or freeze them for up to 4 months.

 - When chopping the cabbage, don’t over-process it, or it will be reduced to almost nothing.
 Start by cutting it into small pieces, chopping them in the food processor in pulse mode, and removing the chopped cabbage before adding the next piece.